user1711202/NOVEMBER2023/README.md

-# Evaluating SSL Methods in Whole-Image Classification
+# Self-supervised visual learning in the low-data regime: a comparative evaluation

 ## Abstract